Homesteading Family Logo

 Get Dinner Started Early

 My first preserving day tip is to plan dinner ahead of time and, if possible, get it cooking first thing in the morning.
-Make it something that’s no-fuss and requires very few dishes at the end of the day (or even use paper plates, if possible).
+Make it something that’s no-fuss and requires very few dishes (or even use paper plates, if possible).

-For us, this often looks like a roast that I’ll slow-cook in the crockpot.
-A few hours before dinner I’ll toss in some new potatoes and we’ll have some veggies on the side.
+For us, this often looks like a roast that I slow-cook in the crockpot.
+A few hours before dinner, I’ll toss in some new potatoes, and we’ll have some veggies on the side.
 Everyone will love this meal after a long day of work.

 Start with a Clean Kitchen